 Events after the balance sheet date have been assessed and there are no material events after the balance sheet date.
-It is worth noting that the operational staff from Papworth Fire Station have been relocated to Cambourne Fire Station from May 2022 and the land and buildings in Papworth will be put up for sale during 2022.
+It is worth noting that the operational staff from Papworth Fire Station have been relocated to Cambourne Fire Station from May 2022 and the land and buildings in Papworth have been sold in 2023.
+Additionally during 2023 the new Huntingdon Fire Station and Training centre development was completed and the old site is currently sold subject to contract.